-The consolidated accounts were prepared under the historical cost convention, except for derivative financial instruments, equity instruments, investment properties and debtor loans which were measured at fair value.
+The consolidated accounts were prepared under the historical cost convention, except for equity instruments, investment properties and debtor loans which were measured at fair value.

-The consolidated accounts are presented in euro (or €), which is the Group's presentational currency.
-The figures shown in the consolidated accounts are stated in (€) thousands.
+The consolidated accounts are presented in euro (or $\in$ ), which is the Group's presentational currency.
+The figures shown in the consolidated accounts are stated in ( $\in$ ) thousands.